tanyaaton/TH-wxo-askHR-enablement-workshop/LAB_3_LEAVE_MANAGEMENT_AGENT/README.md

 7. The tool will appear, ready to be called by the agent
 ![alt text](images/image-9.png)

-8. Scroll down to `Behavior` section using behavior as below:
+8. Scroll down to the `Behavior` section, enter instuctions provided below:

 ```
 When user need to view their personal leave balance calling 'Query employee leave balance' tool.
 ```